saimj7/People-Counting-in-Real-Time/README.md

 - This is quite useful considering scenarios similar to COVID-19.
 <img src="https://imgur.com/35Yf1SR.png" width=350>

-- Note: To setup the sender email, please refer the instructions inside ```utils/mailer.py```.
+> NOTE: To setup the sender email, please refer the instructions inside ```utils/mailer.py```.
 Setup receiver email in the config.

 ### Threading